Palm Beach

 What is the weighted average housing cost based on tenure mix in the Palm Beach SA2?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,419.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,419.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,093/month, and renters paying $1,927/month.

 How affordable is housing in the Palm Beach SA2 relative to local incomes?